jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 ## Configuring entities

-Let's say that you have the following class:
+Let's say that you have the following class and table:

 ```csharp
 class User